 The official mode offers a quick race or a 12-track championship, letting you choose riders and teams from the tournament.
 But that's just the sideshow; MUD's main focus is the World Tour career.
 Here you pick a 'Hero' and compete in a variety of events for money.

-That money unlocks everything.
-You’ll need to buy passes to events, and to the individual races within them, new teams that offer bigger bonuses for better finishing positions, new characters, along with character traits that boost key stats such as speed, agility and stability-boosting strength.
-Then there’s helmets, new tricks for the Trick Battle mode and better energy drinks to increase boost duration.
-Even if you focus on unlocking new events, the rewards for completing races just aren’t big enough to keep up steady progress – you’ll be spending most of your time grinding for the cash to foot the mounting bills.
+.
+You'll need to buy passes to events, and to the individual races within them, new teams that offer bigger bonuses for better finishing positions, new characters, along with character traits that boost key stats such as speed, agility and stability-boosting strength.
+Then there's helmets, new tricks for the Trick Battle mode and better energy drinks to increase boost duration.
+Even if you focus on unlocking new events, the rewards for completing races just aren't big enough to keep up steady progress – you'll be spending most of your time grinding for the cash to foot the mounting bills.

 There are multiple event types to break up the repetition.
 Elimination and Checkpoint offer the standard variations, but the other, Trick Battle, just doesn't work.
 It feels shoehorned into an engine not designed to support the ballsy balletics of the sport, and jerky animations and unnatural trick timings lead to an uninvolving experience.